JoeBocock/chess-api-php/README.md

 ## Introduction

-This (un-released) PHP Composer package provides a simple SDK to interact with Chess.com's "Published Data" API.
+This PHP Composer package provides a simple SDK to interact with Chess.com's "Published Data" API.
 This provides all public data that Chess.com makes available without authenticating with their service.
 This includes but is not limited to...

 - Player Profiles
 - Player Statistics